The department is housed in the John Lyman Center for the Performing Arts. We use two performance/rehearsal spaces, two shops, and six dressing rooms.

 There is a fixed lighting grid over the thrust, and additional lighting and rigging postions behind the proscenium.
 The sound system includes wireless microphones, a 36 channel console, and multiple playback sources.
 There is a lighting inventory of several hundred fixtures, 384 dimmers, an ETC Emphasis console, and two Juliat follow spots.
 Production budgets provide for rental of additional sound and lighting equipment if needed.

 The department produces two shows on the mainstage each year.
 The balance of the time is used by other campus groups and performances by outside acts.
-Click here to see a 360 degree view of the main auditorium.

 Robert e.
 Kendall Drama Lab